Key Takeaways

 Iron-free multivitamins serve specific populations exceptionally well.
 Men over 18 rarely need supplemental iron, as their requirements are significantly lower and they don't experience monthly iron losses.
 Postmenopausal women similarly benefit from iron-free formulations, as their needs decrease substantially after menstruation ends.

 Beyond demographics, iron-free formulations offer practical advantages.
-They eliminate the metallic taste and digestive upset that iron supplements commonly cause.
+They reduce the metallic taste and digestive upset that iron supplements commonly cause.
 More importantly, they help avoid potential iron accumulation, excess iron can interfere with the absorption of other essential minerals like zinc and calcium.

 Who Should Choose an Iron-Free Multivitamin?